dautermann/FacebookTimeMachine/README.md

 ## Things I wish I could've done (but couldn't do because real life / job got in the way)

 1. I try to do a lot more Swifty-ish things in my producion code (e.g. a lot of `willSet` and `didSet` actions when setting properties).
 I didn't find an opportunity to do it in these initial vesions.
 2. display nobel prize details even better
 3. color the cells (green, red, yellow/orange for "dangerous" travel) to indicate whether we have enough fuel to travel
 4. implement a real fuel gage (like a progress bar?)
 5. bring in MapKit for reals!
+6. figure out and write some tests 😴